AdobeDocs/experience-manager-core-components.en/help/using/archetype.md

 `optionIncludeExamples`       |    y    | Include a Component Library example site `optionIncludeErrorHandler`   |    n    | Include a custom 404 response page `optionIncludeFrontendModule` |    n    | Include a dedicated frontend module

+>[!NOTE]
+> If the archetype is executed in interactive mode the first time, properties with default values can't be changed (see [ARCHETYPE-308](https://issues.apache.org/jira/browse/ARCHETYPE-308) for more details).
+The value can be changed when the property confirmation at the end is denied and the questionnaire gets repeated, or by passing the parameter in the command line (e.g. `-DoptionIncludeExamples=n`).

 ### Profiles